StaPH-B/midwest-region/in-progress/outline.md

 #### Sanger Sequencing vs NGS

-NGS is higher resolution
+NGS is higher resolution (thousands vs millions of base pairs)
-NGS can sequence more base pairs per day
-NGS is not limited to the laboratory
+NGS can sequence more base pairs per day  (millions vs billions of base pairs) NGS is not limited to the laboratory

 ### Types of Sequencing